tmtsoftware/csw/docs/src/main/framework.md

     prefix = abc.sample.prefix
     locationServiceUsage = RegisterOnly
     ```
+    @@@

-Following summaries the properties to be defined in the ComponentInfo model:
+Following is the summary of properties in the ComponentInfo config/model:

 * **name** : The name of the component
 * **componentType** : The type of the component which could be `Container`, `Assembly`, `Hcd` or `Service`